-(a) mentions that they enjoy choosing their own routes through the game? [[1] (b) recommends that players try out the skills that different characters possess? [[1] (c) explains how the music can help players make progress? [[1] (d) suggests that there are too many things to choose from in the game? [[1] (e) says that the game becomes more interesting the longer you play it? [[1] (f) mentions that changing between the different options in the game is quick? [[1] (g) says that just being good at the game is not enough to complete it? [[1] (h) feels that the level of the challenges in the game is often not hard enough? [[1] [Total: 8]
+(a) mentions that they enjoy choosing their own routes through the game?
+[1] (b) recommends that players try out the skills that different characters possess?
+[1] (c) says that the characters look like real people?
+[1] (d) explains how the music can help players make progress?
+[1] (e) suggests that there are too many things to choose from in the game?
+[1] (f) says that the game becomes more interesting the longer you play it?
+[1] (g) mentions that changing between the different options in the game is quick?
+[1] (h) says that just being good at the game is not enough to complete it?
+[1] (i) feels that the level of the challenges in the game is often not hard enough?
+[1] (j) states that it is not worth playing the game more than once?
+[1] [Total: 10]